saucelabs/sauce-docs/docs/mobile-apps/features.md

 * Have your [app uploaded to Sauce Labs](/mobile-apps/app-storage) prior to testing.

-### Supported
+### Requirements

 * Test automation frameworks: Appium.
 * Devices: all iOS and Android real devices available in our public and private Real Device Clouds.
 * Image file sizes: up to 5MB.
 * Image file formats: JPG, JPEG, PNG.

-* Front-facing and rear-facing system device cameras.
+We support both front-facing and rear-facing system device cameras.

 :::note Not Supported